gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.UnityDisplayNodeExt.md

 ## UnityDisplayNodeExt.SaveMeshTexture(this UnityDisplayNode, int, string) Method

-(Cross-Game compatible) Saves the texture used for this node's mesh renderer
+Saves the texture used for this node's mesh renderer
 <br/>
 By default, this saves to local files, aka "C:\Users\...\AppData\LocalLow\Ninja Kiwi\BloonsTD6"